SongminYu/render/README.md

 </figure>

 Finally, the model produces the output including energy demand, CO2 emission, building stock, as well as the retrofitting actions happened in the simulation.
+For more details, please refer to our working paper.

+### How to run RENDER-Building

+The code of `RENDER` framework and the `RENDER-Building` model are saved in `models`.
+The data for running the model is saved separately saved for different projects.
+For example, for the project `PROJECT_NAME`, there is a folder `projects/PROJECT_NAME` containing the input data in `projects/PROJECT_NAME/input`.
+Next to the input folder, by running the `projects/PROJECT_NAME/main.py` file, the model is started and the output files will be created and saved in `projects/PROJECT_NAME/output`.

 ## License